 - a pinch of sea salt

-- To make the congee, heat the sunflower and sesame oil slightly.
+- To make the congee, heat the sunflower and sesame oil slightly in a large pot over medium heat.

 - Add the garlic, ginger, rice and stock and bring to a soft boil.